OliverZott/CSharpAdvanced/README.md

 - **EventHander** (`OnFunctionName()`) is called in the subscribers by the publisher, when event is raised.

 ## Implementation
-1. Define a delegate.
-Convention: `MethodnameEventHandler()`
+1. ( Define a delegate.
+Convention: `MethodnameEventHandler()` or use default `EventHandler<TArgs>` or `EventHandler` )
-2. Define an event based on the delegate.
+2. Define an event based on the delegate or just standard EventHandler
 3. Raise the event.
-Convention: `protected virtual void OnEventname()`
+Convention: `protected virtual void OnEventname()`7
+4. Create Subscriber Services
+5. Create subscription (rhs) according to event we are interested in (lhs)

+## Event Args
+- Implement custom event argument class to pass additional arguments